To dispose of an unwanted

 - Never smoke around fuels.

-For information on disposing of other automotive fluids such as motor oil, antifreeze and brake fluid, see Automotive Fluids.
+For information on disposing of other automotive fluids such as motor oil, antifreeze and brake fluid, see automotive fluids.